mlinderm/npsv/README.md

 ### Preprocessing to create a "stats" file

 NPSV can utilize more information about the aligned reads to improve simulation and feature extraction.
 The preprocessing step, run with the `preprocess` sub-command for `npsv`, will create a JSON file with the relevant stats.
-It can compute those stats directly, or extract them from the Picard metrics that may already have been generated as part of many pipelines.
-For example, the following command would construct the stats file from previously computed Picard metrics.
+It can compute those stats directly, or extract many of them from the Picard metrics that may already have been generated as part of many pipelines.
+For example, the following command would construct the stats file from a combination of BAM file analysis with goleft and previously computed Picard metrics.
+Note that since this example BAM file only includes reads in a small region on chromosome 12, the results for this example command will not be meaningful.

 ```
 npsvg preprocess \